 Any party directly affected by a no contact order or other interim measure may, upon request, be afforded a prompt review, reasonable under the circumstances, of the need for and terms of the no contact order or other interim measure, including potential modification or elimination of those measures.
 This request may be made by submitting a written request to the Title IX Coordinator or, if the party is a student, to the Dean of Students, providing the basis for the request and submitting any evidence in support of the request.
 Upon receipt of such a request, the Title IX Coordinator or Dean of Students, whichever is applicable, will inform the other party of the request and allow the other party to respond, including submitting evidence if desired.
 This review process will occur as soon as possible, but generally no later than five business days of the request and the parties’ submission of any evidence.

-Alleged victims also have the right to continue their educational endeavors free from retaliation or further harassment as a result of filing a report or participating in a judicial process.
-ANY evidence of such behavior from the alleged perpetrator, or on behalf of the alleged perpetrator, could warrant immediate summary suspension from the college pending judicial proceedings.
+Both the Reporting Party and the Respondent have the right to continue their educational endeavors free from retaliation or further harassment as a result of filing a report or participating in a judicial process until the final disciplinary sanction(s), if any, is/are imposed.
+Interim measures are not retaliatory and are only put into place on an as needed basis.
+Any evidence of retaliatory behavior from the alleged perpetrator, or on behalf of the alleged perpetrator, could warrant immediate summary suspension from the college pending disciplinary proceedings.

 The potential sanctions for violations of this policy include: written warning, disciplinary fines, community service, mandatory counseling, written assignments, access and/or activity restrictions, disciplinary probation, loss of campus residency or other privileges, suspension, expulsion, change in a job assignment or work location, demotion or reduction in pay, or termination of employment.